 Principles of the 12-Steps

-The Oxford Group’s influence on the development of AA was substantial.
+The origins of the principles of the 12 Steps, including AA (Alcoholics Anonymous) itself, can be traced back to the Oxford Group.
+This was a Christian movement with a following in Europe and America during the 1920s and 1930s.
+The Oxford Group’s influence on AA was strong.
 As Bill Wilson wrote in Alcoholics Anonymous Comes of Age, “The important thing is this: that early A.A. got its ideas of self-examination, acknowledgment of character defects, restitution for harm done, and working with others straight from the Oxford Groups.”
-Today millions of individuals and their families have been helped by AA’s suggested 12-step program, which originated primarily from the Oxford Group.

 Principles of the 12-Steps